 - 1. Please complete all sections of the application.
-If a section is not applicable to you, so state. - Purchaser must provide six (6) collated copies of the following documents prior to the Board considering the application.
+If a section is not applicable to you, so state. - 2.
+Purchaser must provide one (1) collated copy of the following documents prior to the Board considering the application.
 Please do not bind, staple or print double-sided. - a. fully completed application with all attached forms signed. - b. a signed copy of your last two (2) years Federal tax returns with all schedules attached.
-Also a copy of all W-2's submitted with the tax return, as well as last two pay stubs. - c. copies of latest bank statements. - d. two (2) personal letters of reference and two (2) professional letters of reference for each applicant. - e. letter of reference from your present employer stating annual salary and length of employment. - f. letter of reference from current landlord or managing agent. - g. fully executed contract of sale, together with any riders thereto. - h. a copy of your bank mortgage commitment if financing is being obtained.
+Also a copy of all W-2's submitted with the tax return, as well as last two pay stubs. - c. two (2) personal letters of reference and two (2) professional letters of reference for each applicant. - d. letter of reference from your present employer stating annual salary and length of employment. - e. letter of reference from current landlord or managing agent. - f. fully executed lease, together with application riders.